-3.2.2.
-Clinical or nonclinical courses other than W courses may also require writing that is sufficient to earn one unit of writing credit.
+3.2.2.2 Clinical or nonclinical courses other than W courses may also require writing that is sufficient to earn one unit of writing credit.
 If the faculty member's assessment of such writing counts substantially towards the students' grades under paragraph 3.3.3.1., the faculty member may determine that the writing unit shall carry one academic credit beyond the academic credit that is awarded based on the number of semester hours that the class meets.

-3.2.3 Formats in Which One to Three Writing Units May be Awarded

-3.2.3.1 Faculty may award up to three writing units for independent research, which is numerically graded.
-Independent research carries academic hours equal to the number of writing units awarded.
-After securing an authorization by a faculty member who agrees to supervise a project, a student may sign up for one to three academic hours of independent research.
+3.2.3 Formats in Which One to Three Writing Units May be Awarded supervise a project, a student may sign up for one to three academic hours of independent research.
 When independent research involves a paper, the work must include research and the submission of at least one draft to the faculty member for comments.
 A second draft is generally required and additional drafts may be required by the faculty member.
 One academic hour and one writing unit will be awarded for papers that are at least 20 pages in length, doublespaced, exclusive of footnotes.
 Students may be awarded additional hours for longer papers.
 In general, for each academic hour, there must be an additional 20 pages of double-spaced text, exclusive of footnotes.
 However, exceptions may be made for projects involving substantial empirical work.
 No student may sign up for more than three hour hours for any single research project.
 When independent research involves the drafting of legal documents, the work must include research and the submission of at least one draft to the faculty member for comments.
 Additional drafts may be required by the faculty member.
 One academic hour and one writing unit will be awarded for original drafting of documents (e.g., a will or trust) that are 4 to 10 pages in length, accompanied by one or more explanatory documents (e.g., a cover letter to the client) that are 4 to 10 pages in length.
 No student may sign up for more than three hour hours for any single drafting project.